nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 }
 ```

-This state event is kept in sync with the realtime LiveKit connection status, having it's `content` cleared when that realtime connection is lost (either intentionally or not).
+This state event is kept in sync with the realtime LiveKit connection status,
+having it's `content` cleared when that realtime connection is lost (either
+intentionally or not).

 ### Signaling

-Thanks to the LiveKit [Client JS SDK][livekit-js-sdk], we don't have to handle estabilishing WebRTC peer connections to every participant.
-This is now done by the SDK itself, abstracted away by having a [server-side room](livekit-room) to which each participant connects to.
-There is still a WebRTC negotiation process that establishes the two data connections to the LiveKit backend but that is completely opaque and we only have to monitor a single connection status.
+Thanks to the LiveKit [Client JS SDK][livekit-js-sdk], we don't have to handle
+establishing WebRTC peer connections to every participant.
+This is now done by
+the SDK itself, abstracted away by having a [server-side room](livekit-room) to
+which each participant connects to.
+There is still a WebRTC negotiation process
+that establishes the two data connections to the LiveKit backend but that is
+completely opaque and we only have to monitor a single connection status.

 ### Foci Discovery and Auth

-As different participants join a whiteboard realtime collaboration session from different homeservers, it is important that the client can establish the connection to the right backend.
-The oldest session member gets the URL for his homeserver LiveKit backend(s) from `/.well-known/matrix/client` and shares it in the RTC session membership state event.
-Active session members should monitor the oldest membership and keep an ordered list of the possible foci to use, by concatenating the current focus in use in addition to their own homeserver list.
-Group membership changes should have clients adjust their focus accordingly.
+As different participants join a whiteboard realtime collaboration session from
+different homeservers, it is important that the client can establish the connection
+to the right backend.
+The oldest session member gets the URL for his homeserver
+LiveKit backend(s) from `/.well-known/matrix/client` and shares it in the RTC
+session membership state event.
+Active session members should monitor the oldest
+membership and keep an ordered list of the possible foci to use, by concatenating
+the current focus in use in addition to their own homeserver list.
+Group membership
+changes should have clients adjust their focus accordingly.

-Access to the LiveKit backend's resources requires a JWT token, obtained by first getting an OpenID access token from user's homeserver and then providing it to the [LiveKit JWT service](livekit-jwt).
-If the access token is valid, the JWT service replies with a secure web socket endpoint for the livekit backend and a JWT token, both of which are then used to establish the realtime data channels.
+Access to the LiveKit backend's resources requires a JWT token, obtained by first
+getting an OpenID access token from user's homeserver and then providing it to the
+[LiveKit JWT service](livekit-jwt).
+If the access token is valid, the JWT service
+replies with a secure web socket endpoint for the livekit backend and a JWT token,
+both of which are then used to establish the realtime data channels.

 ### Session Termination

-We use [delayed events](MSC4140) with a 5 second refresh while the widget is active, so that when it becomes inactive, a "hangup" event is applied in the room, by clearing the `content` of the RTC membership state event of that client and effectively terminating his session.
+We use [delayed events](MSC4140) with a 5 second refresh while the widget is
+active, so that when it becomes inactive, a "hangup" event is applied in the
+room, by clearing the `content` of the RTC membership state event of that client
+and effectively terminating his session.

 ## Consequences

 ### Deployment

-Two new backend services are required: the LiveKit Server and the LiveKit JWT Service.
-This increases the complexity of deploying the widget but as these components are also a requirement for Element Call, we are positive that they will become a standard and will be available on most Matrix deployments.
+Two new backend services are required: the LiveKit Server and the LiveKit JWT
+Service.
+This increases the complexity of deploying the widget but as these
+components are also a requirement for Element Call, we are positive that they
+will become a standard and will be available on most Matrix deployments.

 ### Multiple RTC apps

-The currently proposed specification allows for having RTC membership state events for different applications, by using the `application` property.
-For example, this is `m.call` for Element Call and `net.nordeck.whiteboard` for NeoBoard.
+The currently proposed specification allows for having RTC membership state
+events for different applications, by using the `application` property.
+For
+example, this is `m.call` for Element Call and `net.nordeck.whiteboard` for NeoBoard.

-This is fine if you are using a single RTC app within a matrix room but there is currently no specification of the expected behaviour if a user adds more than one MatrixRTC-based application to the same room and tries to use them at the same time.
-They will be racing to update the same membership state event, which is obviosuly not desirable.
+This is fine if you are using a single RTC app within a matrix room but there
+is currently no specification of the expected behaviour if a user adds more than
+one MatrixRTC-based application to the same room and tries to use them at the
+same time.
+They will be racing to update the same membership state event, which
+is obiously not desirable.

-This also exposes other RTC app's metadata to this widget and vice-versa, allowing them to read every RTC session membership state event regardless of which application originated them.
+This also exposes other RTC app's metadata to this widget and vice-versa, allowing
+them to read every RTC session membership state event regardless of which application
+originated them.

 ### Relevant MSCs